MobileNativeFoundation/bluepill/README.md

 ## Motivation

-[LinkedIn](https://www.linkedin.com) created Bluepill to run iOS tests in parallel using multiple simulators.
+[LinkedIn](https://www.linkedin.com) created Bluepill to run its large iOS test suite in a reasonable amount of time.
+If you want the long story, read [the blog post](https://engineering.linkedin.com/blog/2017/01/open-sourcing-bluepill--run-ios-tests-in-multiple-simulators).

 ## Features